AZ-X/AZ-X/README.md

 > No matter how strong you think you may be
 > You still need a stranger to love
 > And who loves you
-> Children: I can't tell you now, cause you won'tbelieve me
+> Children: I can't tell you now, cause you won't believe me

 The second Noel:
 > Time.. time is a ship on a merciless sea